ACC Libraries Laptop Guidelines

 If the user needs to leave the library, the user should return it to the Checkout Desk or ask desk staff to keep it behind the desk until the user can pick it up again.
 The loan period will not be extended to accommodate this.
 Laptops may not be used to engage in illegal activities or to disrupt other users.
 Users agree to abide by IRT Acceptable Use Guidelines. ( http://library.austin.cc.tx.us/irt_aup/acceptabX.html )

-Only ACC students, faculty, and staff with a current ACC ID, a picture ID, and a clear library record may check out laptops.
+Only ACC students, faculty, and staff with a current ACC ID, a picture ID, and a clear library account may check out laptops.

 Only the individual who checked out the laptop may use it.
 Under no circumstances will an individual be allowed to check out a laptop for someone else.